BKTidswell/REU-resources/README.md

 #### Week 2: *Heliconia acuminata* and BDFFP

-Eric will give a presentation on his project, introducing the system and dataset(s) you'll be working with.
+Eric will give a presentation on his project, introducing the system and dataset(s) you'll be working with for your projects.

 **Read before:**